The Importance of a Municipal Court Lawyer to Represent You in a DWI/DUI Case

 New Jersey Law does not allow you to have any sort of restricted license if your license is suspended or revoked.
 If you are found guilty of DWI/DUI, and your license is suspended, you will be forced to find another way to get to work.
 This is yet another reason why it is important to hire a knowledgeable DWI/DUI attorney to negotiate a plea deal or defend you at trial.

-A DWI/DUI is a very serious offense with very serious.
+A DWI/DUI is a very serious offense with serious consequences.
 If you have been arrested and charged with DWI/DUI, please call our experienced Municipal Court DWI/DUI attorneys immediately.
 Fredrick P. Niemann, a knowledgeable attorney will schedule an in office consultation to discuss your case with you.
 He can be reached toll-free at (855) 376-5291 or by email at email@example.com.
 He looks forward to hearing from you.